firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 Examples
 ++++++++

-Run all RISCV-tools assembly and benchmark tests on a verilated simulator.
+Run all RISCV-tools assembly and benchmark tests on a Verilated simulator.

 ::